nikrb/products/README.md

 working through learncode.academy "react JS tutorial" on youtube starting with my finally cobbled together server with backend to mongo.
+Then rejigged the product backend and add create product functionality

 To start:

 1. get mongo running